HOW TO KILL JAPANESE KNOTWEED

 Used purely as a means of halting the spread of Japanese knotweed, the installation of a root barrier is an option.
 This impenetrable barrier goes down three metres (Japanese knotweed roots go down just over two) and therefore stops the plant spreading into any neighbouring lands.
 The Japanese knotweed root system (rhizome) cannot grow through the root barrier and thus the infestation is completely contained.

-Contact a professional Japanese Knotweed Removal Specialist
+Contact a professional Japanese Knotweed Specialist

-Eradicating Japanese knotweed is a difficult process and can take a long time to complete.
+Tackling Japanese knotweed is a difficult process and can take a long time to complete.
 We normally suggest about two years – four whole growing seasons to be sure.
 Some people take it on themselves to remove this troublesome plant, but the problem is that even a 0.2g fragment of Japanese knotweed rhizome can regrow – leaving you back where you were at the start.

-Eradicate Japanese Knotweed Today
+Get Rid Of Japanese Knotweed Today